As Australians, I think we can all agree when it comes to outdoor living and entertainment no one does it better.

 Alfrescos have become an essential part of modern living in Australia.
 It provides a stylish and contemporary, yet comfortable living space for relaxing, cooking and entertaining.

 When designing your alfresco area, it’s important to consider the harshness of the Australian climate and its vast ranges of temperatures including scorching hot summers and week-long deluges in winter.

 At Integrity Concreting we have done the hard yards for you by helping you design and install the perfect alfresco flooring in Perth.

 - Liquid limestone: extremely low maintenance, slip-resistant and stylish in design.

 - Exposed aggregate: create a beautiful and colourful aggregate pattern of your liking to transform your entire landscape.

 - https://www.integrityconcreting.com.au/products/honed-aggregate-perth/Honed aggregate: for practicality, comfortability and visual aesthetic, honed aggregate provides you with a soft to touch surface that’s cool in summer and easy to clean.

 - A grind and seal could also be an option, it would bring some shine to your aggregate without being slippery.

 - Ceramic tiles will always be a fitting option as well.
 They can stand the heat and no lack of designs and colours. they do require more maintenance though.

+If you do not live in Perth, there are plenty of concreters out there who can lay decorative concrete for your backyard.
 No matter what the material and colour of your flooring might be, opt for colours and materials that would be similar to what you have indoor and outdoor (eg your front yard, around the pool and so on) so it is more harmonious and zones tie in nicely.